-It should be noted that many Laced Post Systems, (13ft high) were tested from April 2000 to present - All failures occurred at more than 3 times the design load.
-Also significant cupping of wedges was observable when the load reached 2 times the design load, giving ample warning of system failure.
+Many Laced Post Systems, (13ft high) have been tested from April 2004 to present - Failures occurred at between 2.5 and 3.5 times the design load.
+Also significant cupping of wedges was observable when the load reached 1.5 to 2 times the design load, giving ample warning of system failure.
 Various configurations of diagonals were used.
+Since 2013 shores built using both Hem-Fir and weaker grades of Douglas Fir have also been tested.